mattbierner/blog.mattbierner.com/_posts/2017-07-17-nes-memory.md

 # Thoughts
 This experiment only scratches the surface of what's possible.
 There are countless other NES games and stages to try, and endless ways to visualize them.
 I find it very interesting to look at games this way, and maybe I'll explore this concept further in the future.

-All the scripts and data used in this experiment are [on Github][src] if you want to try your hand at peeking behind the curtain.
+All the scripts and data used in this experiment are [on Github][src] if you want to try your hand at pulling back the curtain.